niklasmh/ntnu/TDT4145 - Databasemodellering og databasesystemer/README.md

 ### Forelesning 9: Normalisering.
 Kap.
 14

 Normalformer (Ref. wikipendium):
 - 1NF:  A table represents a relation and has no repeating groups.
 All attribute values are required to be atomic.
-- 2NF: No non-prime attribute in the table is partially dependent on any candidate key.
+- 2NF:  No non-prime\* attribute in the table is partially dependent on any candidate key\*.
 - 3NF:  Every non-prime attribute in the table is directly dependent on every candidate key.
 - BCNF: Every non-trivial functional dependency is a dependency on a superkey.
 - 4NF:  For every non-trivial multi-valued dependency (MVD) X->>Y, X is a superkey.
 - 5NF:  Exists, but not in corriculum.
 It is about splitting a table to multiple tables.

+\*non-prime = non-key.
+\*candidate key = keys, only one of them can be a primary key in a table.

 ### Forelesning 10: Normalisering.
 Kap.
 14